10 tips for traveling on a budget during retirement.

 Research the areas you’ll be visiting by checking the local tourism board or chamber of commerce websites.
 Look for a calendar that lists festivals, concerts, local attractions, and events at parks and museums happening during your stay.
 Some cities even offer a pass that lets you visit multiple local attractions for a single price.

-Be sure to take advantage of senior discounts as well as any other membership discounts you may have, such as AAA, AARP or warehouse clubs.
+Be sure to take advantage of senior discounts as well as any other membership discounts you may have, such as AAA link opens in a new window, AARP link opens in a new window or warehouse clubs.
 Ask about senior discounts at restaurants, your lodging, local events and attractions.
 Retired service members are also often eligible for military discounts.

 If you’ve earned points from hotel, airline or credit card loyalty programs, be sure to redeem them for travel-related discounts.
-Or, consider a travel rewards credit card like Commerce Bank’s World Elite Mastercard® or Special Connections® Premium card to take advantage of benefits like travel services, discounts, cash back and more.
+Or, consider a travel rewards credit card like Commerce Bank’s World Elite Mastercard® link opens to a Commerce page or Special Connections® Premium card link opens to a Commerce page to take advantage of benefits like travel services, discounts, cash back and more.

 Also See